radiantlogic-devops/kubernetes/generic/05-monitoring-stack/README.md

 - `kubectl`  [Download Instructions]: <https://kubernetes.io/docs/tasks/tools/>
 - Access to kubernetes cluster `kubeconfig` file
 - In this setup we will use `monitoring` & `fid-demo` namespaces.
 Make sure they are not used.
 Run the following commands to use.
+- Update `fid-demo/fid.yaml` in `line 15` with your license for fid
 > If you already have a monitoring namespace setup you can skip setting up monitoring namespace.
 Make sure `pushgateway.monitoring` has been setup in yours.
 ```
 kubectl create namespace monitoring